 The best bit?
 While many have to complete rural work to do this, American citizens can work in hospitality or tourism to extend!

-Secondly, lets talk about a working holiday
+Secondly, lets talk about what a working holiday is

 When you go on holiday or travelling, you often think ‘it would be great if I could stay a bit longer’ and that’s the opportunity a working holiday gives you.

 A working holiday in Australia allows you to snorkel, swim and catch sunset after sunrise after sunset before settling down to work for a few months in the town you loved most.

 To replenish that travel fund before going off on your next adventure-the dream.